ArvinZhuang/DSI-transformers/README.md

 ```
 python3 train.py
 ```
-we use [wandb](https://wandb.ai/site) to log the Hits scores during training:
+The training can be run with a single Tesla-v100 32G GPU.
+We use [wandb](https://wandb.ai/site) to log the Hits scores during training:

 ![.im](hits_plots.png)